-Chris Mirabelli has served as the Chairman of Leap’s board of directors since 2016 and has also served as Leap’s President and Chief Executive Officer since 2011.
+Chris Mirabelli has served as the Chairman of Leap’s board of directors since 2016 and as President & CEO from 2011 to March 2020.
 He has been a managing director of HealthCare Ventures LLC since 2000.
 From December 1999 to May 2000, Chris served as President of Pharmaceutical Research and Development and as a member of the board of directors of Millennium Pharmaceuticals, following its merger with LeukoSite, where he had been serving as President, Chief Executive Officer and Chairman of the board of directors since 1993.

 He was a co-founder of Ionis Pharmaceuticals (NASDAQ: IONS), where he held several positions including SVP of Research, from 1989 until 1993.
 Chris started his career at SmithKline and French Laboratories (now part of GlaxoSmithKline Plc) R&D Division.
 He currently serves on the Dana-Farber Cancer Institute-Business Development Council, the Scripps Research Board of Overseers, and Longview Ventures Investment Committee.
 Chris is a member of the board of advisors of the Blavatnik Biomedical Accelerator Fund at Harvard Medical School and the Boston Biomedical Innovation Center.

 He received his Ph.D. in molecular pharmacology from Baylor College of Medicine and his BS in biology from the State University of New York at Fredonia.